-Development within the Perimeter Center Character Area that abuts the Suburban Character area should demonstrate conformance with the principles of the LCI Transitional Area, albeit at a lower scale, intensity and density.
-Unless accompanied by an exceptional buffering (for example, 75-100 feet wide landscaped buffers, usable open space provisions), density should be no greater than 4-8 units to the acre and commercial should be very low intensity (under 20,000 square feet).
+Development within the Perimeter Center Character Area that abuts the Suburban Character area should demonstrate conformance with the principles of the LCI Transitional Area, albeit at a lower scale, intensity and density a transitional area.
+Unless accompanied by an exceptional buffering (for example, 75 100 feet wide landscaped buffers, and usable open space provisions), density should be no greater than 4-8 units to the acre and commercial should be very low intensity (under 20,000 square feet).